 If you have a will-based estate plan, it’s always beneficial to review your will with your estate planning lawyer after receiving a medical diagnosis.
 In your will, you can name a personal representative (executor) to manage your estate.
 You can also name your beneficiaries, the individuals who will receive the assets in your estate.
 You may want to change your personal representative or other aspects of your will in light of your diagnosis.
 Depending on your assets and the goals you have for them, you may consider a trust-based plan.
 If you haven’t created a will-based or trust-based estate plan, we can help you create the best estate plan for your needs and goals.

-Contact Our Southeastern Estate Planning Law Firm Today
+Contact Our Southeastern Massachusetts Estate Planning Law Firm Today!

 At Surprenant & Beneski, PC, we work as a team to provide our clients with comprehensive estate planning services.
 We enjoy sitting down with our clients and learning about their needs and goals.
 Contact our estate planning law firm today to schedule your initial consultation.